lc-soft/LCUI/README.md

 	git submodule update --init
 	./configure

 Please note that if you downloaded the source code (rather than cloned via git) you likely miss the submodules and the build will therefor fail.

 ## Bugs

-  Please report bugs  by e-mail to 'lc-soft@live.cn'.
-Don't forget to send a  detailed explanation of  the problem --  there is nothing worse than receiving a terse message that only says `it doesn't work'.
+  Please report bugs  by e-mail to `lc-soft@live.cn`.
+Don't forget to send a  detailed explanation of  the problem --  there is nothing worse than receiving a terse message that only says `it doesn't work`.

 ## Contributing